 Honestly, it really just depends — on a couple of things.
 Tailoring and alterations can completely transform your wardrobe and the way that you feel in your clothing.
-Tailoring can elongate, accentuate, make you look taller, leaner and even help you minimize certain areas to achieve the perfect fit in your favorite pieces.
+Tailoring can elongate, accentuate, make you look taller and leaner, and even help you minimize certain areas to achieve the perfect fit in your favorite pieces.
 However, it is an added investment that you need to be willing to make.
 We’ve found that its best for our customers to invest in alterations during three scenarios:

-- New Clothes: When you invest in new clothing, especially when the garments were expensive and you intended to wear them for a long time, it’s best to invest in alterations.
-Alterations allow you to achieve the ideal fit in your clothing, while also ensuring that your clothing can evolve with you for years to come.
-Alterations will allow you to continue to wear your expensive pieces even if your measurements are fluctuating or your body is changing.
+- New Clothes: When you invest in new clothing, especially when the garments are expensive and you intend to wear them for a long time, it’s best to invest in alterations.
+Alterations allow you to achieve the ideal fit in your clothing while also ensuring that your clothing can evolve with you for years to come.
+Alterations will allow you to continue to wear your expensive pieces even if your measurements fluctuate or your body is changing.

 - Special Occasion Clothing: Prom, Homecoming, weddings, or even a job interview that you need to nail — your clothes must make you feel confident on your most important days.
 Alterations can transform your garments’ into pieces that you can wear for years to come, garments that can evolve with style trends and transition between different potential fits.
-Because, when you know your clothes fit you perfectly, you feel confident to take on any occasion.
+Because when you know your clothes fit you perfectly, you feel confident to take wear them for any occasion.